electricpipelines/barq/README.md

     - **Ingestion and retrieval** utilities for seamless data management
     - **Built-in chatbot** accessible via browser

-1. **Database API Functionality**: It operates similarly to a database API, simplifying integration and usage.
+1. **Modern REST API**: Simplifies integration and using by presenting a fully documented, modern REST API for usage.
 1. **Intelligent Querying**: Send queries or chat inputs to receive relevant documents, ranked by relevance to your input.
 1. **Enhanced AI Compatibility**: The search results can be easily used with various AI models to generate more informed responses.
 1. **Cross-Platform Compatibility**: Dabarqus runs as an OS service, ensuring seamless operation across Windows, Linux, and macOS.